 \subsubsection{Simulation setup}

 The MAST-U machine description includes thirteen active PF coils and $150$ passive structure elements (see \cite{pentland2024}).
 For the PF coils, we calculate calibrated resistances and mutual inductances using vacuum shot data, whereas for the passive structures, we use purely geometric values.
 All presented simulations are based on a reduction of the passive structures to $30$ eigenmodes---those that couple most strongly to the plasma.
 We use a $65 \times 65$ computational grid and a fixed time step of \SI{0.2}{\milli\second}, small enough to resolve the vertical dynamics of the plasmas we encounter.
 We do, however, run the virtual PCS at twice this frequency, i.e. every \SI{0.1}{\milli\second}, so that we match the frequency that the actual MAST-U PCS runs at.
 An update of the linearisation used by the PwLD simulation mode is triggered when the relative change in plasma current density exceeds \SI{5}{\percent}.
-The update is triggered in the PwL mode when any of the core shape parameters (see next section) change by more than \SI{1}{\centi\meter}; the radial nose position by \SI{5}{\centi\meter}; the strike point by \SI{15}{\centi\meter}; or the vertical position by \SI{2.5}{\milli\meter}.
+The update is triggered in the PwL mode when any of the core shape parameters (see next section) change by more than \SI{1}{\centi\meter}; the radial nose position by \SI{5}{\centi\meter}; the strike point\footnote{This criteria is larger because the linearisation does not lose significant accuracy when doing a leg sweep---it primarily uses the outer divertor coils, which do not impact the other shape parameters significantly.} by \SI{15}{\centi\meter}; or the vertical position by \SI{2.5}{\milli\meter}.